coderefinery/reproducible-research/_episodes/01-motivation.md

 - For any research project, an independent researcher should be able to replicate an experiment:
   - the same results should be obtained under the same contitions
-  - it should be possible to recreate the same conditions!
+  - it should be possible to recreate the same conditions
 - "Experiment" is interpreted in a wide sense, encompassing also computational work

 ---

 ## Why all the talk about reproducible research?

-A recent
+A 2016
 [survey](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
 in Nature revealed that irreproducible experiments are a problem across all domains of science: